anharmonic/anharmonic.github.io/thermal2-manual.md

 ```
 Xx N natm
 ```
-Where Xx is the name of the element (e.g., H, Na, Cl), “N” is a keyword and natm is the atomic number
+Where Xx is the name of the element (e.g., H, Na, Cl), "N" is a keyword and natm is the atomic number
 ```
 Xx M matm
 ```
-Where Xx is the name of the element (e.g., H, Na, Cl), “M” is a keyword and matm is the atomic mass
+Where Xx is the name of the element (e.g., H, Na, Cl), "M" is a keyword and matm is the atomic mass

 If you wish to use the natural isotope concentration for an element you can use the following syntax:
 ```
 Xx natural
 ```
-Where Xx is the name of the element and “natural” is a keyword.
-The natural isotope concentration is stored in the file nist_isotopes_db.f90 of the thermal2 distribution.
+Where Xx is the name of the element and "natural" is a keyword.
+The natural isotope concentration is stored in the file nist\_isotopes\_db.f90 of the thermal2 distribution.
 It is obtained from the NIST online database, available on the NIST website7.

 If you wish to set the isotope concentration by hand you can use the following syntax
 ```